There are two parts to DUI investigation, chemical testing and field testing/observations.

 Police officers turn to urine tests to measure your intoxication levels of drugs or alcohol consumption if a breath or blood test is unavailable.
 Many times urine tests happen when the breath tests comes back below the legal limit.
 Urine tests don’t pinpoint the time of consumption, an important part of the state’s prosecution of a DWI case, as the state of Connecticut must prove your BAC exceeded 0.08 at the time of driving, not the time of the testing.

 In Connecticut, if you took a urine tests, the results get mailed to you after the state laboratory processes the results.
-This may be after your first court date, so it is important to contact a Ruane Attorney as soon as possible to see what other records we need to defend your case.
+This may be after your first court date, so it is important to contact Ruane Attorney as soon as possible to see what other records we need in order to defend your case.
 Urine tests most often happen when the police suspect drugged driving.

 These tests are a very ineffective method of testing because they do not show a level of impairment, only a level of presence of drugs in a system.
 For example, marijuana may stay in a person’s system for up to five weeks and if you use chronically, your urinalysis will say you were on marijuana at the time of driving, when it could have been days since you last smoked.
 In addition, urine tests must get handled in much the same way as blood samples.

 The person administering the test must be a professional, the sample must be taken in a sanitary place, and the sample’s journey to the laboratory must be documented completely.
 If the state’s documentation neglects to mention any part of the trip taken by the sample on its way to the lab, the evidence could get thrown out of court.
 Unless your attorney challenges this, you waive those defenses.
 Our lawyers have training to fight the admission or urine test evidence on every possible front.